alphaminmax/Workspace-One-to-Azure-Intune-Migration-Toolkit-MVP-Edition/docs/README_UPDATES.md

 ## Backup Files

 During the enhancement process, backup files were created for all modified scripts with the `.bak` extension.
 These can be used for reference or to revert changes if needed.

+## Latest Documentation Updates

+### 2023-04-16: Comprehensive Documentation Update

+- Added UserCommunicationFramework module to project structure in README.md
+- Added RollbackMechanism and ValidationModule modules to project structure for completeness
+- Added dedicated section about User Communication Framework functionality in README.md
+- Added Test-MigratedDevice.ps1 and Invoke-MigrationOrchestrator.ps1 to scripts section
+- Ensured consistent documentation across all files
+- Updated MVP-Migration-Guide.md to reference UserCommunicationFramework

+### Previous Updates